Fremantle Stuff > people >

 An 1897 article in the Western Mail mentions the renewal (to Lizzie Trump) of the licence of the Bruce Town Hotel, which was in North Fremantle, part of which at that time was called Bruce Town after Bruce.
-The hotel stood opposite the western end of the Gilbert Fraser Reserve (formerly North Fremantle Oval) in John St — possibly also named after John Bruce, as it went through the middle of the parcel of land granted to him.
+The hotel stood opposite the western end of the Gilbert Fraser Reserve (formerly North Fremantle Oval) in John Street — also named after John Bruce, as it was associated with the parcel of land granted to him.
 James Burrows was in 1892 the first owner of Lot 41, on which the hotel stood.

 In the fifties [1850s] the greater part of North Fremantle east of where the railway bridge now stands was granted free to Colonel Bruce and members of the enrolled pensioner force, the land to the west having been previously taken up by William Pearse, who kept a dairy in that locality.
 Hitchcock: 27.

 Captain John Bruce arrived in Fremantle 25th October 1850 aboard the second of the convict ships, the 'Hashemy', taking up the position of Staff Officer to the Enrolled Pensioner Force in WA.
 In 1854 Bruce was awarded the local rank of Brevet Major and succeeded Capt.
 Irwin as Commandant of the W.A.
 Military Force.
 He was assigned the task of forming a citizens' volunteer force when the regular troops stationed in the colony were about to be withdrawn in 1861.
 He also served as Acting Governor of W.A. during February 1862 and again from November 1868 until September 1869.
-In the 1850's he was granted 10 acres of land in North Fremantle to the east of Stirling Highway, which became known as "Brucetown" and was a favoured residential area in the late 1800's.
+In the 1850s he was granted 10 acres of land in North Fremantle to the east of Stirling Highway, which became known as 'Brucetown' and was a favoured residential area in the late 1800's.
 Mt Bruce is named in his honour.
 The name 'Bruce Street' identifies the road which was engulfed by the Stirling Highway extension and bridge.
-Changed to Stirling Hwy c.
+Changed to Stirling Highway c.
 1974.
-FHC.
+Fremantle City Library.

 The main impetus for the early development of North Fremantle was the arrival of the convict ships from 1850 and with them the Pensioner Guards.
 Land was provided for the Pensioner Guards in North Fremantle.
 In 1851 [sic], Captain J[ohn] Bruce, commanding officer of the Guards, was granted 150 acres in North Fremantle.
 The land was surveyed and small allotments were granted to members of the Guard.
 By 1862, twenty-one Pensioner Guard cottages had been constructed in North Fremantle, making it the first Pensioner Guard village in Western Australia.
 Heritage Council.